Veganize the Holidays

 Trust us when we say that you are not alone.
-More people than ever are opting for a compassionate, sensible way to celebrate the most indulgent time of the year in a sustainable winter wonderland!
+More people than ever are opting for a compassionate, sensible way to celebrate the most indulgent time of the year!

 Vegan Claus is coming to town

 If you’re hosting a holiday feast this year, you’ll probably have at least one vegan friend or family member at the table.
 Or you might be that person yourself.
-Luckily, there couldn’t be a better time for happy and tasty holidays without animal suffering: the plant-based foods market has exploded with an abundance of delicious recipes and suitable ingredients with which to get creative.
-A tip for all vegan-sceptics: there’s no reason to be afraid of a vegan holiday table.
-We all love to treat ourselves to festive foods, and opting for a cruelty-free menu opens up a myriad of indulging tasty opportunities.
+Thankfully, there couldn’t be a better time for happy, cruelty-free holidays for everyone, as the plant-based food market has exploded with an abundance of delicious recipes and ingredients to get creative.

 Do they know it’s V-mas time at all?

-If you are vegan, plant-committed or plant-curious, hosting the eating marathon certainly gives you an advantage.
-You can decide the menu, buy your favourite fresh ingredients and cook up a proper feast.
+If you are vegan, hosting the festive eating marathon certainly gives you an advantage.
+You can decide on the menu, buy your favourite ingredients and cook a proper feast.
 But even if you are a guest at someone else’s table, you can contribute to a more plant-friendly menu.
-Nobody will notice if you added vegan butter to the mashed potatoes.
+Nobody will notice if you add vegan butter to the mashed potatoes.
 Cashew cream is ten times more delicious than any dairy-based cream and makes for a wonderful addition to any decadent dish.
 That gravy?
-Substitute chicken broth for vegetable broth and add mushrooms for some extra umami flavour.
+Substitute chicken for vegetable broth and add mushrooms for some extra umami flavour.

 Joy to the world and to the table

-Nobody wants to eat mushy or bland food.
-Remember, we are tactile beings who love a combination of creamy, crunchy, salty, sweet, savoury, acidic, tender, and dense textures.
-So, play with textures and flavours.
-Spruce those Brussel sprouts up with some caramelised onions and crunchy toasted nuts, or add a dressing with miso, soy sauce and maple syrup to wow the other guests with a well-executed vegetable dish that can be way more satisfying than anything else on the table.
+Humans are tactile beings who love a combination of creamy, crunchy, salty, sweet, savoury, acidic, tender, and dense textures.
+Spruce those Brussels sprouts up with caramelised onions and crunchy toasted nuts, or add a dressing with miso, soy sauce and maple syrup to wow the other guests with a well-executed vegetable dish that can be way more satisfying than anything else on the table.

 ‘Tis a season to be veggie